 4. Reviewing Growth Potential and Services Offered

-And, remember, valuation is as much or more about the future, and what the companies of today can offer tomorrow.
+Valuation is as much about the future as what today’s companies can offer tomorrow.
 A pharmacy owned by a clinic may bring a higher selling price if it provides clinical services like vaccinations, medication therapy management, or compounding.
 Buyers want to feel they have the capacity to grow services, expand prescription counts, or introduce new revenue.
 Idle drugstores can be worth more than those that seem busy.
-Non-traditional dispensing services, such as specialty drugs or health consultations, are increasingly important for pharmacy value in 2025.
+Non-traditional dispensing services, such as specialty drugs or health consultations, are increasingly crucial for pharmacy value in 2025.

 5. Working with Experts for an Accurate Valuation